Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Calculation of the dynamical Jones matrices

 To calculate the dynamical Jones matrices by using Eqs.~(\ref{EQ:Stokes_to_Jonesmat_amp}),~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), we write down the following normalized Jones vectors for the four different NIR-laser polarizations:

 which correspond to a left-handed circular polarization with helicity -1, a right-handed circular polarization with helicity +1, a linear polarization at $45^\circ$ to the $x$ axis, and a linear polarization at $-45^\circ$ to the $x$ axis, respectively (see small cartoons in Fig.~\ref{FIG:thz_field_strength}).
-For each Jones vector in Eq.~(\ref{EQ:NIR_jones4}), we first obtain the ratios $T_{-+,n}/T_{++,n}$ and $T_{+-,n}/T_{++,n}$ by solving Eqs.~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), and then use Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp}) to obtain the absolute value of $T_{++,n}$.
-Thus each dynamical Jones matrix can be determined up to a phase factor.
+For each Jones vector in Eq.~(\ref{EQ:NIR_jones4}), we first obtain the ratios $T_{-+,n}/T_{++,n}$ and $T_{+-,n}/T_{++,n}$ by solving Eqs.~(\ref{EQ:Stokes_to_Jonesmat_phase}),~(\ref{EQ:Tmat_diagonal}), and~(\ref{EQ:Tmat_offdiagonal}), and then use Eq.~(\ref{EQ:Stokes_to_Jonesmat_amp}) to determine the absolute value of $T_{++,n}$.
+In this way, each dynamical Jones matrix is determined up to an overall phase factor.